-We are interested advancing toward in your commen lerstand your st ate and the obsta cles and barriers to
+We are interested in your comments to better understand your state and the obstacles and barriers to advancing towards a more inclusive workforce.

-Appendix A

-WIOA Definition of "Competitive Integrated Employment": (pages 571-573 of Statute)
+Appendix A WIOA Definition of "Competitive Integrated Employment": (pages 571-573 of Statute)

-- "(5) COMPETITIVE INTEGRATED EMPLOYMENT.-The term 'competitive integrated employment' means work that is performed on a full-time or part-time basis (including self employment)- - "(A) for which an individual- - "(i) is compensated at a rate that- - "(I)(aa) shall be not less than the higher of the rate specified in section 6(a)(1) of the Fair Labor Standards Act of 1938 (29 U.S.C.
-206(a)(1)) or the rate specified in the applicable State or local minimum wage law; and - "(bb) is not less than the customary rate paid by the employer for the same or similar work performed by other employees who are not individuals with disabilities, and who are similarly situated in similar occupations by the same employer and who have similar training, experience, and skills; or - "(II) in the case of an individual who is self-employed, yields an income that is comparable to the income received by other individuals who are not individuals with disabilities, and who are self-employed in similar occupations or on similar tasks and who have similar training, experience, and skills; and - "(ii) is eligible for the level of benefits provided to other employees; - "(B) that is at a location where the employee interacts with other persons who are not individuals with disabilities (not including supervisory personnel or individuals who are providing services to such employee) to the same extent that individuals who are not individuals with disabilities and who are in comparable positions interact with other persons; and
+"(5) COMPETITIVE INTEGRATED EMPLOYMENT.-The term 'competitive integrated employment' means work that is performed on a full-time or part-time basis (including self - employment)-

+"(A) for which an individual-

+"(i) is compensated at a rate that-

+"(I)(aa) shall be not less than the higher of the rate specified in section 6(a)(1) of the Fair Labor Standards Act of 1938 (29 U.S.C.
+206(a)(1)) or the rate specified in the applicable State or local minimum wage law; and

+"(bb) is not less than the customary rate paid by the employer for the same or similar work performed by other employees who are not individuals with disabilities, and who are similarly situated in similar occupations by the same employer and who have similar training, experience, and skills; or

+"(II) in the case of an individual who is self-employed, yields an income that is comparable to the income received by other individuals who are not individuals with disabilities, and who are self-employed in similar occupations or on similar tasks and who have similar training, experience, and skills; and individuals with disabilities (not including supervisory personnel or individuals who are providing services to such employee) to the same extent that individuals who are not individuals with disabilities and who are in comparable positions interact with other persons; and

+"(ii) is eligible for the level of benefits provided to other employees;

+"(B) that is at a location where the employee interacts with other persons who are not